Revature-Revinsure/Revinsure/STARTUP.md

 -----------
 ## Jenkins setup

-Navigate to http://54.173.12.218:8080/jenkins/ (see Revature CoE for login credentials).
+Navigate to http://54.173.12.218:8080/jenkins/ (contact Revature CoE for login credentials).

 Once logged in, click "Revinsure" under Name.

-Select Configure on the left navbar, and ensure the following settings are correct:
+Select "Configure" on the left navbar, and ensure the following settings are correct:

 ### General
 * Enable discard old builds